 Believe it or not, you can get terrific sound in a closet.
 Your clothing can act as a buffer and eliminate outside noises.
 There are plenty of YouTubers and podcasters who do this!
 Most importantly, try to keep your microphone as steady as possible.
 The more it moves and bounces around, the higher chance you have of getting spotty, broken sound.

 Be sure to use the right tools for the job.
 While high-quality recording equipment can get expensive, you don't need to buy a full setup for every conceivable situation at once.
-A solid microphone such as the RØDE Microphones VideoMic Me-L Microphone is a good place to start; then you can see what accessories you need as you go.
+A solid microphone such as the RØDE Microphones VideoMic Me-L Microphone is a good place to start; then, you can see what accessories you need as you go.
+If you're looking to improve the audio when playing back your videos, consider one of the best Bluetooth speakers for iPhone.

 We may earn a commission for purchases using our links.
 Learn more.